-The Spring Sweeping Program has been completed for this year.
+The DPW&P Spring Sweeping program has been completed.

 The annual Spring Street Sweeping program typically starts the first week in April and takes 8 to 10 weeks to complete.
 DPW&P will sweep arterial streets from 11:30 PM to 7:30 AM Monday through Friday, and residential streets from 7:30 AM to 3:30 PM Monday through Friday.

 Street crews will post signs on residential streets prior to its scheduled sweeping to advise abutters.
 DPW&P will furnish the Worcester Telegram with a weekly schedule for the street sweeping program.
 DPW&P will also have its street sweeping schedule available to cable television subscribers on the Local Government Access Channel.
 Residents can tune into cable channel 192 to see weekly updates of the areas where DPW&P crews will be sweeping streets.
 Each year the DPW&P receives complaints from people disturbed that residents place debris and yard waste into the street after their streets have been swept.
 In addition to compromising the clean-up efforts made in a neighborhood, re-sweeping adds a substantial cost and delays completion of the sweeping program.
 This action is also a violation of City ordinances.
 As in past years, those placing debris in the street after it is swept will be informed that they are violating city ordinances and subject to a fine.
 Similarly, yard waste must not be swept into streets, but rather delivered to any of the DPW&P Yard Waste Drop-Off Sites.